Filmfare Award for Best Female Playback Singer – Marathi

-The Filmfare Best Female Playback Singer Award is given by the Filmfare magazine as part of its annual Filmfare Awards for Marathi Cinema, to the best male playback singer of a soundtrack.
-This category was first presented in 2014.
+The Filmfare Best Female Playback Singer Award is given by the Filmfare magazine as part of its annual Filmfare Awards for Marathi Cinema to the best male playback singer of a soundtrack.
+The award in this category was first presented in 2014.
 Ketaki Mategaonkar was the first recipient of this award for her song "Mala Ved Lagale" from the film Lai Bhaari.